 One of the most significant problems the Social Security Disability system faces today is the long waits.
-A large majority of these individuals are extremely ill and many never survive long enough for an outcome to be reached in their claim.
+A large majority of these individuals are extremely ill, and many never survive long enough for an outcome to be reached in their claim.

-In an effort to help correct this issue, two senators from Wyoming and another from Ohio introduced a bill they are sponsoring that would slash the amount of time it takes to process a Social Security Disability Claim for a terminally ill patient.
+To help correct this issue, two senators from Wyoming and another from Ohio introduced a bill they are sponsoring that would slash the amount of time it takes to process a Social Security Disability Claim for a terminally ill patient.

 The Expedited Disability Insurance Payments for Terminally Ill Individuals Act of 2013 would require that two different doctors in the same field, working for separate practices, diagnose a terminally ill individual’s condition.
 Then, the patient would begin immediately receiving partial benefit payments.